owshepherd/rails-app-ca/README.md

 ```
 21. Discuss and analyse requirements related to information system security.
 ```
+authorize and authtication
+general - has in passwords, protecting user data.

 ```
 22. Discuss methods you will use to protect information and data.
 ```
+devise to hash pas. what technologies to implement secirity

 ```
 23. Research what your legal obligations are in relation to handling user data.